Workshop: “Assessment of the JOIDES Resolution in Meeting the Challenges of the IODP Science Plan”

 John Jaeger (University of Florida, Gainesville, Co-Chair)

 Cara Burberry (University of Nebraska-Lincoln)

 Rebecca Robinson (University of Rhode Island)

 Debbie Thomas (Texas A&M University).

 Your input is critical to this effort.
 If you have sailed on the JR, plan to in the future, or use data acquired on JR expeditions, we ask that you take the time to complete the survey to let us know your experiences, opinions and priorities for the facility.
 (Please note this survey focuses on the JR; the other IODP platforms have their own timetables for renewal.)
 Your candid responses will provide the foundation upon which we can prepare for the 2017 workshop and build a successful case for renewal of the JR facility.
-Although the final decision on renewal will be made by the U.S. National Science Foundation, we seek input from all users of the JR and its data, both within and outside of the U.S.
+Although the final decision on renewal will be made by the U.S. science funding framework, we seek input from all users of the JR and its data, both within and outside of the U.S.

 We anticipate that completing this survey will take 15-30 minutes, depending on the level of detail you wish to provide.
 You will be able to save, close and return to the survey once you have started.
 Before beginning, you may wish to access a copy of the IODP Science Plan, which can be accessed at http://www.iodp.org/about-iodp/iodp-science-plan-2013-2023.
 In addition, a summary of the proposals and progress toward fulfillment of the Science Plan, produced by the IODP Forum, is available at http://www.iodp.org/iodp-progress-toward-science-plan-fulfillment-august-2016/file.

 To complete the survey, please visit https://www.surveymonkey.com/r/JR-Community-Survey.
 The survey will be available until March 31, 2017.